SOPX vs

 What happens when a process changes in SOPX?

-Update only the affected step.
-Revise the rich-text description, replace or trim the video clip, or swap the image.
-If it is a minor correction, fix it directly on the live procedure.
-If it is a meaningful change, branch a new version from the current one, edit as a draft, assign a label, and publish when ready.
-Previous versions are preserved and restorable.
-The rest of the SOP is never touched.
+Branch a new version from the current one, then update only the affected step.
+Revise the rich-text description, replace or trim the video clip, or swap the image, all in a draft.
+Assign a label and publish when ready, with no mandatory approval cycle.
+Previous versions stay preserved and restorable, and the rest of the SOP is never touched.

 Ready to standardize SOPs faster?